antonioramos1/master-data-science/README.md

-# Master Data Science
+# Master Data Science 2018 KSchool

-## The purpose of this repo is to consolidate all the practice done throughout the master.
+All exercises done throughout the master.